vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - US West (N. California)
 - US West (Oregon)

+If you want to use private locations, please refer to the [specific documentation]({{< ref "../../admin/private_locations" >}})

 In order for the best results from your simulation you should select the load generators that best represent your user base.

 {{< img src="create-simulation-locations.png" alt="Create simulation - Step 2" >}}

-- **Locations**: defines the locations to be used when initiating the Gatling Enterprise load generators.
+- **Location**: defines the locations to be used when initiating the Gatling Enterprise load generators.
-- **Weight distribution**: if set to even, every load generator will produce the same load.
-If set to custom, you must set the weight in % for each location (e.g. the first location does 20% of the requests, and the second does 80%).
+- **Custom weight distribution**: by default, every load generator will produce the same load.
+If enabled, you must set the weight in % for each location (e.g. the first location does 20% of the requests, and the second does 80%).
 The sum of the weight must be 100%.
-- **Address**: Choose "Dedicated" if you want to enable [dedicated IP addresses]({{< ref "../dedicated_ips" >}}) for your load generators.
+- **Dedicated IP Addresses**: Check if you want to enable [dedicated IP addresses]({{< ref "../dedicated_ips" >}}) for your load generators.
+Only available for public locations.

 You can add several locations with different numbers of load generators to run your simulation.